 *This post was originally seen on Pressure Cooking Today, where I contribute.

-Welcome the coming of fall with this comforting, veggie packed, healthy and delicious Creamy Enchilada Soup, easily made in the pressure cooker.
-Brought to you by my amazing foodie sister, Marci!
+Welcome the colder weather with this comforting, veggie packed, healthy and delicious Creamy Enchilada Soup, easily made in the pressure cooker.

 So to break into fall right, I’m showing you how to make one of my family’s favorite recipes that I’ve adapted to the pressure cooker.
 It’s jam packed with all the best end of summer produce and the toppings (love my toppings!) are diverse and customizable.
 This recipe originally came from an AMAZING food blogger named Mel, over at melskitchencafe.com.
 Mel puts out some delicious food and this enchilada soup, that is so not the same ol’ enchilada soup, is one of my favorites from her site.

-Quite honestly, you won’t be saving much cooking time from the original recipe, but the fact that I could throw it all in, push a button and walk away (and also completely forget about it because I was getting a princess makeover from my daughter), makes this amazing recipe move to the top of the charts!
+Quite honestly, you won’t be saving much cooking time from the original recipe, but the fact that I could throw it all in, push a button and walk away, makes this amazing recipe move to the top of the charts!

 And if you’ve ever debated whether an immersion blender was worth owning, this recipe, that you will likely make again and again, will be the perfect time to take that plunge.
 I’ve had this blender for years, and I love it so, so much.
 You can totally blend the soup in batches in a blender (kind of a pain), but for real, an immersion blender is where it’s at!